jakubfi/ninetracklab/README.md

 ## Running v9ttd

+v9ttd can run in one of two modes:

+* pulse length statistical analysis (selected by specifying **-S** switch at the commandline)
+* tape contents analysis (used otherwise)

+First mode can help with finding out parameters for running v9ttd in the second mode.
+It does not analyze the signal for data, it just lets you see what are the pulse lenghts in your sampled signal (for both positive and negative pulses, polarity doesn't matter).

+Depending on the mode, different options should/can be used:

+* pulse analysis: `v9ttd -i input -S [-c chlist] [-d downsample]`
+* content analysis: `v9ttd -i input -p pulse_len [-c chlist] [-m pulse_margin] [-d downsample] [-s skew]`

+### Input file name (-i)

+This parameter is required for both modes of operation.
+It specifies the input file that v9ttd works on.

-### Channel to track mapping
+### Channel to track mapping (-c)

+This parameter is optional for both modes of operation.

-By default v9ttd assumes that logic analyzer probes were connected to the drive so that logic channels 0-7 carried signals for data bits 2^0...2^7, and channel 8 carried the parity track:
+By default v9ttd assumes that logic analyzer probes were connected to the drive so that logic channels 0-7 carry signals for data bits 2^0...2^7, and channel 8 carry the parity track:

 * channel 0 -> bit 2^0
 * channel 1 -> bit 2^1